davetodd/akshays-tomb/_drafts/chapter-2.md

 permalink: /:title
 ---

-Eliza visited the boat once a month for the next three years.
+Eliza visited the boat once a month for the next three years, and Akshay always gave her two <packets> of arrows, one requested by her, one invented by him. <She never paid in person; always the same little man would come the next day with a line of credit <on> the manor.>

+Instead, she would laugh, jump aboard the boat, and seat herself cross-legged on the deck. <To play a game of [...]>

 "How was Deignlann?"
 Akshay would ask.
 "Grivougne?
 Ternfelden?"
 Or wherever the most recent tournament had been.

-Eliza would laugh, jump aboard the boat, and seat herself cross-legged on the deck.
-Then she would describe the set up of the course (she was an avid field archer) and all the shots she had taken, in perfect chronological order.
+Eliza would describe the set up of the course (she was an avid field archer) and all the shots she had taken, in perfect chronological order.

 Akshay would ask about the weather, the wind, the arrows, the competitors.
 His hands always stayed busy, <threading a fletching> or heating a shaft above his portable cooking pot so that he could straighten some unseen curve.
 Inevitably, Eliza would ask him what he was doing, and he would smile and say, "next month".
-Then he would go below deck to retrieve the order that he had prepared for her.

-Akshay always gave her two <packets> of arrows, one requested by her, one invented by him.
-[She never paid in person; always the same little man would come the next day with a line of credit <on> the manor.]

 Sometimes, after inquiring about his latest experiments and pressing him for the latest <developments in the trade>, she shared the latest gossip from the manor.
-This was, for instance, how he learned that construction of the city's new aqueduct had been delayed because of a dispute between the procurement department and the Augur's engineers.
+He learned, for instance, that construction of the city's new aqueduct had been delayed because of a dispute between the procurement department and the Augur's engineers.
 The procurement department was the only bureaucratic function that reported directly to Lord Wall, rather than having been contracted from the Augur.
 This was ostensibly so that all purchases made by the Augur on behalf of Wallanport could be reconciled against the bill for its annual consulting fees.
 However, as the city relied on the Augur for auditing, it was unclear whether this reconciliation was ever performed correctly (or at all).

 Apparently, one of the Augur's engineers had submitted a reimbursement request for a herd of cats.
 The aqueduct was <fully connected to the river>, but the <gate at the river> hadn't been opened.
-The aqueduct was an enclosed channel, and construction had taken so long, that it had supposedly had a rat infestation.
-It was build with an overflow channel that drained into the Inlet Sea, so <opening the river gate but not the city gate> would flush the rats out to sea via the overflow drainage and the problem would be solved.
-But procurement's legal team refused to sign off on the grounds that the river gate could not be contractually opened until construction was complete, and that unsanitary construction could not be considered complete.
+The aqueduct was an enclosed channel, and during final inspections, a rat infestation had been discovered.
+The problem could easily be solved: the aqueduct had an overflow channel that drained into the Inlet Sea, so <opening the river gate but not the city gate> would flush the rats out to sea via that channel.
+But procurement's legal team refused to sign off on the grounds that the <river gate> could not be contractually opened until construction was complete, and construction could not be considered complete as long as it remained in an unsanitary condition.

-Meanwhile, the cats went about their task with their characterisically elegant murderous gluttony, and the aqueduct was certified sanitary.
+So an enterprising engineer purchased a herd of cats from <somewhere>.
+The cats went about their task with their characterisically elegant murderous gluttony, and the aqueduct was duly inspected and declared to be sufficiently rat-free <(the actual contract laid out the number of rats per meter of construction -- they were a major problem in general, so most contracts accounted for rat-induced spoilage)>.
 However, the procurement department noted that stray cats were abundant and could have been procured for 1/10th the requested cost, so the reimbursement was denied.
 Because of that, the engineers refused to <open the river gates>.

-Over the next two months, Eliza informed Akshay that the dispute had escalated.
-Procurement published a public RFP, distributed by letter on all merchant vessels doing business with any of the holdings of the Inlet Sea. <Waymo> an organization from Grivougne that many suspected was a front for the Many, submitted a public RFP.
+The dispute escalated over the next two months.
+Eliza told Akshay that procurement had published a public RFP, distributed by letter on all merchant vessels doing business with any of the holdings along the Inlet Sea. <Waymo>, an organization from Grivougne, that was a suspected front for the Many, submitted a response.
 They would be sending a ship of their own consultants to inspect the existing aqueduct and suggest improvements.

 Eliza arrived at the boat one morning, only two days after her last visit, while Akshay was still in the hold.
-He didn't notice her come aboard, and said, stupidly, "I don't have another <order ready>," when he saw her climbing down the ladder.
+He didn't notice her come aboard, so she let herself down the ladder.
+When he finally noticed her, he said, stupidly, "I don't have another <order ready>."

 "Something's happening, Akshay," she said.